 How to make the woven denim lampshade

-- If using an exsisting lampshade, remove the fabric.
-Spray paint the wire frame blue.
+If using an existing lampshade, remove the fabric.
+Spray paint the wireframe blue.

-- Now glue denim hems and seams to the rest of the wire frame until it is all covered.
+3. Then, glue denim hems and seams to the rest of the wireframe until it is all covered.

 How to make the Unique table lamp base